emanuele-f/PCAPdroid/tls_decryption.md

 ### 3.4.3 Traffic is still encrypted

-After decrypting the TLS traffic, the decrypted payload may still be encrypted with a another protocol.
+After decrypting the TLS traffic, the decrypted payload may still be encrypted with another protocol.
 This occurs, in particular, with Telegram and Whatsapp, which use a custom encrypted protocol.
 Such protocols require the development of custom tools for the decryption, which are out of the scope of PCAPdroid.

 Moreover, beware that the result of decryption may produce a *binary* protocol, which is not in a human-readable form.
-It's important to understand that a *binary* protocol does not necessarily means that the protocol is encrypted.
+It's important to understand that a *binary* protocol does not necessarily mean that the protocol is encrypted.
 For example, DNS is a binary protocol but it's not encrypted.

 ## 3.5 Decrypting via an external mitmproxy